Skip to content

 file: postbody.json

-The file field must equal a valid filename.
-It should be a relative path to the test definition file’s location, or an absolute path on the target system (we recommend relative paths).
+The file field must contain a valid filename.
+It should be a relative path to the test definition file’s location, or an absolute path on the target system.
+We recommend using relative paths for greater flexbility.

 Variables can also be created by extracting data from JSON responses.
-This is accomplished via the response.extract field.
+This is accomplished via the response.extract field instead of the variables block.

 From our login.jkt example test: